Igor Dodon

-Igor Dodon (/ro/; born 18 February 1975) is a Moldovan politician who served as the 5th president of Moldova from 2016 to 2020.
+Igor Dodon (/ro/; born 18 February 1975) is a Moldovan economist and politician who served as the 5th president of Moldova from 2016 to 2020.
 He currently serves as the leader of the Party of Socialists of the Republic of Moldova since 2024.
 He served as Minister of Economy and Trade in the governments of Vasile Tarlev and Zinaida Greceanîi from September 2006 to September 2009 and was a member of the Parliament of Moldova from 2009 to 2016.
 He lost his bid for re-election in 2020 to Maia Sandu, whom he had defeated four years earlier in the 2016 Moldovan presidential election.

 On 24 May 2022, Dodon was arrested by the Moldovan authorities on charges of passive corruption, illegal financing of a political party by a criminal organization, illicit enrichment, and high treason against Moldova through receiving funds from fugitive Moldovan politician Vladimir Plahotniuc in order to intercede on Plahotniuc's behalf regarding criminal cases filed in Russia.
 He was placed under house arrest on 26 May in order to allow prosecutors to investigate the allegations further.
 The United States Department of the Treasury has also accused Dodon of corruption and conspiring with Russia through his political aides to interfere with the Moldovan elections and rig the media in his favour.
 He was released from house arrest on 18 November 2022 pending a court trial on all charges.